GOOD PERFORMANCE DESPITE CHALLENGING MARKET CONDITIONS

 BJÖRN ROSENGREN, PRESIDENT AND CEO

-Wärtsilä expects its net sales for 2014 to grow by 0-10% and its operational profitability (EBIT% before non-recurring items) to be around 11%.
+Wärtsilä expects its net sales for 2015 to grow by 0-10% and its operational profitability (EBIT% before nonrecurring items) to be between 12.0-12.5%.
+The guidance excludes the impact of the L-3 Marine Systems International acquisition.

-Power generation markets closely follow global macro-economic development.
-Uncertainty in the macro economy, combined with slow global growth projections, has impacted the power generation markets, leading to two consecutive years of decline.
-Based on the forecasted GDP growth in 2014, the overall market for liquid and gas fuelled power generation is expected to improve slightly.
-Ordering activity remains focused on emerging markets, which continue to invest in new power generation capacity.
-In the OECD countries, there is still pent-up power sector demand, mainly driven by CO2 neutral generation and the ramp down of older, mainly coal-based generation.
+Power generation markets closely follow global macroeconomic development.
+Based on the difficult market situation seen during 2014 and the GDP forecasts for 2015, the overall market for liquid and gas fuelled power generation is expected to continue to be challenging.
+Ordering activity remains focused on emerging markets and countries benefiting from a stronger US dollar.
+The low oil prices may impact investments in new power generation capacity in oil and gas production based economies.
+In the OECD countries, there is still pent-up power sector demand, mainly driven by CO2 neutral generation and the ramp down of older, largely coal-based generation.

-The overall service market outlook remains stable.
-An increase in the installed base partly balances the slower service demand for older installations and the continued focus of merchant marine customers on reducing operating expenses.
-The outlook for services to offshore and gas fuelled vessels remains positive.
+The overall service market outlook remains stable, with interesting developments in selected regions.
+An increase in the installed base of medium-speed engines and propulsion equipment offsets the slower service demand for older installations and the continued emphasis of merchant marine customers on reducing operating expenses.
+The service outlook for offshore and gas fuelled vessels remains favourable.
 Demand for services in the power plant segment continues to be good.
-From a regional perspective, the outlook for the Middle East and Asia is slightly more positive, supported by interest in power plant related services.
-The outlook is also good in the Americas and Africa.
+Marine and power plant customers show healthy interest in long-term service agreements.
+From a regional perspective, the outlook for the Middle East and Africa is positive, and is supported by demand for power plant related services.

 BOARD OF DIRECTORS’ DIVIDEND PROPOSAL